rsleem/CI-CD/Labs/02 GitOps/03 ArgoCD + Tekton/tekton.md

 k3d is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker. k3d makes it very easy to create single- and multi-node k3s clusters in docker, e.g. for local development on Kubernetes.

 This step is optional.
 If you already have a cluster, perfect, but if not, you can create a local one based on k3d.
-Ensure you're in the correct directory
+Ensure you're in the correct directory..

 download k3d:
 ```